 - General Concept

 - Algorithms

 - Legal Framework

 - German Signature Market

-- Recent Initiatives in Europe

 - Mobile Signatures

 - Secure Display Components and Personal Security Assistants

 Signature Market

 - Legal and technical framework exists for years. - So far qualified electronic signatures are not successful in the market. - Circa 0.4 million qualified certificates in total have been issued in Germany from 2001 to 2010 [Sommer 2011]. - Expectations have not been fulfilled.